sonyarianto/php-using-blade-without-laravel/README.md

 # php-using-blade-without-laravel
 Sample of using Blade template system on PHP without using Laravel.

+## Requirements
+- PHP 8.2.x
+- Composer

 ## How to run?

+Run `composer install` on the project directory.

-Just use PHP built-in web server.
+Then we just use PHP built-in web server.
 Run this on this project directory.

 ```
 php -S localhost:3000 -t public